Advice for Getting Better Lamp Life

 - When replacing lamps, ensure that the lamp is not "cross threaded" when it is going in, if it is difficult to turn, then remove it and try again.
 Do not force the lamp to turn as this may damage the lamp holder and the lamp.

 - When tightening the lamp, stop once it is firm, then loosen the lamp by half a turn, repeat this step a few times.
 This will help keep the lamp holder contacts clean and also help prevent the lamp from sticking.
-When the lamp is tightened for the last time, turn it back a small fraction (approx 5 to 10 º anticlockwise), this will help prevent the lamp from being jammed in the lamp holder when it is to be removed.
+If using incandescent - When the lamp is tightened for the last time, turn it back a small fraction (approx 5º anticlockwise), this will help prevent the lamp from being jammed in the lamp holder when it is to be removed.

 -

-- Consider using R63 lamps rather than R80 lamps (as shown).
-These have a slightly narrower beam but are physically smaller, making the lamp easer to install or remove, and have better cooling because of the extra space around the lamp.
+- Consider using LED, or R63 lamps rather than R80 lamps (as shown).
+The R63 has a slightly narrower beam but are physically smaller, making the lamp easer to install or remove, and have better cooling because of the extra space around the lamp.

 - Bayonet Cap Lamps - additional notes: